Women in Somalia: FGM

 About 97.9% of Somalia's women and girls underwent female genital mutilation in a 2005 study.
 This was at the time the world's highest prevalence rate of the procedure.
 A UNICEF 2010 report reported that Somalia had the world's highest rate of Type III FGM, with 79% of all Somali women having undergone the procedure.
 Another 15% of women underwent Type II FGM.

 The prevalence is on the decline in the northern part of Somalia.
 In 2013, UNICEF in conjunction with the Somali authorities reported that the FGM prevalence rate among 1- to 14-year-old girls in the autonomous northern Puntland and Somaliland regions had dropped to 25% following a social and religious awareness campaign.
 Article 15 of the Federal Constitution adopted in August 2012 prohibits female circumcision.

+In southern Somalia, in Jubaland, Minister for Women, Adar Ismail Jurati, led a consultative meeting in 2022 with government officials and people who perform female genital mutilation (FGM) with a view to stopping the practice in the Kismayo area.